Alejogb1/job-board/blog-data/how-can-i-rank-rows-in-a-dataset-based-on-similar-text-content-using-python.md

 id: "how-can-i-rank-rows-in-a-dataset-based-on-similar-text-content-using-python"
 ---

-Okay, let's talk about ranking rows based on textual similarity.
+, let's talk about ranking rows based on textual similarity.
 I’ve been down this road a few times, most notably when I was building a content recommendation engine for an e-learning platform years back.
 We needed to surface courses that had similar learning objectives, but the course descriptions varied wildly in length and wording.
 Let me walk you through the approach we took, it should give you a solid foundation for your own implementation.

 The core challenge here is to quantify similarity between text strings, which aren't naturally numbers.
 We need to transform that text into a numerical representation that a computer can understand and compare.
 We typically achieve this by using techniques from natural language processing (nlp).
 And when it comes to ranking, we're really talking about sorting rows based on these calculated similarity scores.